 Area: 10,887 square km.
-Landlocked in the Balkans, Kosovo is a small nation which borders Serbia, Macedonia, Albania, and Montenegro.
+Landlocked in the Balkans, Kosovo is a small nation that borders Serbia, Macedonia, Albania, and Montenegro.
 Terrain consist of a flat, elevated basin and mountains subject to a continental climate creating cold, snowy winters and hot, dry summers.
-Kosovo is divided into 30 administrative municipalities.
-The government has approved the creation of an additional 10 municipalities in the near future.
+Air and water pollution, water scarcity, and land degradation are environmental concerns.
+Kosovo is divided into thirty-eight administrative municipalities.

 Fertility Rate: N/A